Federated Malay States: WWII – Japanese invasion and dissolution

 After the Japanese landed in Malaya on 8 December 1941, the Japanese forces began their invasion of the Malay Peninsula.
 Japanese forces began their invasion of the FMS by crossing the Thailand–FMS border at Kroh.
 Ipoh, the state capital of Perak, fell on 26 December 1941.
 Kuala Lumpur, the capital of the Federated Malay States and the State of Selangor, was captured on 11 January 1942.
 Seremban, the state capital of Negeri Sembilan, was captured two days later.
 Kuantan, in the eastern component state of Pahang, fell on 30 December 1941, meanwhile the capital, Kuala Lipis was taken by the Japanese on 7 January 1942.
 With the conclusion of the Battle of Gemas on 15 January 1942, the entire FMS was now in Japanese hands.

-All of Malaya including Singapore remained under Japanese occupation until the surrender of the Japanese home islands.
+All of Malaya including Singapore remained under Japanese occupation until the surrender of Japan on 2 September 1945.

-Dissolution of the FMS
+Dissolution

-After the war the federation was dissolved formally on 1 April 1946, and was incorporated into the Malayan Union thereafter.
-This in turn was succeeded by the Federation of Malaya in 1948, which gained independence in 1957, and finally the establishment of Malaysia in 1963.
+The federation was formally dissolved on 1 April 1946, and was incorporated into the Malayan Union thereafter.
+This in turn was succeeded by the Federation of Malaya in 1948, which gained independence in 1957, and later became Malaysia in 1963.